A collection of short stories free for you.

-A new short story.
-This was written for an anthology with the theme of ‘freedom’.
+Stardust is a new story written for an anthology with the theme of ‘time’.

 Last night, I dreamt of a time beyond your fragile human memory, before the sarsens were wrenched from my being, and you thought you had me imprisoned behind this meagre wire.
 How little you understand, burying your heads beneath your featherless wings and huddling in nests pillaged from my body.